7figurefortune/bolt/docs/docs/CONTRIBUTING.md

 # Contribution Guidelines

 Welcome!
 This guide provides all the details you need to contribute effectively to the project.
-Thank you for helping us make **bolt.diy** a better tool for developers worldwide. 💡
+Thank you for helping us make **d3ploy** a better tool for developers worldwide. 💡

 ---